simonvomeyser/simple-web-dev/resources/markdown/bem-by-example.md

 ![](https://res.cloudinary.com/simonvomeyser/image/upload/v1535690029/BEM%20by%20Example/css_example.png)

-Would you dare to make changes to Joes CSS on line 6857?
+Would you dare to make changes to Joe's CSS on line 6857?
 Me neither.
 But don't blame him, he got way better.
 I hope you agree that the example above is no way to live your life.
 So **we need structure in our CSS**.
 And sorry about the "your mom" joke earlier.

 ## The current state of CSS Structuring and why to choose BEM